spotify/luigi/doc/luigi_patterns.rst

 .. code-block:: python

     class ExampleTask(luigi.Task):
-        my_param = batch_tuple_parameter(luigi.IntParameter)()
+        date = luigi.DateParameter(batch_method=max)

         max_batch_size = 10

 then the scheduler will batch at most 10 jobs together.
+You probably do not want to do this with the max batch method, but it can be helpful if you use other methods.
+You can use any method that takes a list of parameter values and returns a single parameter value.

-If you have two batch tuple parameters, you'll get a tuple of values for both of them.
+If you have two max batch parameters, you'll get the max values for both of them.
 If you have parameters that don't have a batch method, they'll be aggregated separately.
 So if you have a class like

 .. code-block:: python

     class ExampleTask(luigi.Task):
-        p1 = batch_tuple_parameter(luigi.IntParameter)()
+        p1 = luigi.IntParameter(batch_method=max)
-        p2 = batch_tuple_parameter(luigi.IntParameter)()
+        p2 = luigi.IntParameter(batch_method=max)
         p3 = luigi.IntParameter()

 and you create tasks ExampleTask(p1=1, p2=2, p3=0),
 ExampleTask(p1=2, p2=3, p3=0), ExampleTask(p1=3, p2=4, p3=1), you'll get
-them batched as ExampleTask(p1=1,2, p2=2,3, p3=0) and
+them batched as ExampleTask(p1=2, p2=3, p3=0) and
 ExampleTask(p1=3, p2=4, p3=1).

 Tasks that regularly overwrite the same data source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One common case where a simpler form of batching can help is daily
+If you are overwriting of the same data source with every run, you'll
-overwriting of the same data source.
-You can do this pretty easily by
+need to ensure that two batches can't run at the same time.
+You can do
-setting batch_mode to max and setting a unique resource:
+this pretty easily by setting batch_mode to max and setting a unique
+resource:

 .. code-block:: python